andlo/mycroft-skills-list-gitbook/skills/calendar-skill.LinusS1.md

 ---
 description: Access your Calendar
+categories: Productivity Daily Information
+tags: calendar ical server
 ---

 ![](../.gitbook/assets/star.png)
 # Calendar
 ### _calendar-skill.LinusS1_
 ## About:
-With this skill, you can access your iCal server, or just use a [local calendar on your device](https://bit.ly/mycroft-calendar-ics), that doesn't sync anywhere.
+With this skill, you can access your iCal server, or just use a local calendar on your device, that doesn't sync anywhere.
 This skill needs configuration if your use an iCal server.
-You can (if you're technical) use a local file and not store your server credentials with Mycroft Home, if you follow the instructions [here](https://bit.ly/mycroft-calendar-local).
+You can (if you're technical) use a local file and not store your server credentials with Mycroft Home, if you follow the instructions here.

 ## Skill information:
 **Github:** | [https://github.com/LinusS1/calendar-skill](https://github.com/LinusS1/calendar-skill)